kahlan/kahlan/docs/README.md

 * [preview](https://github.com/v2e4lisp/preview)
 * etc.

-In these list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it only provides the basics (i.e the `describe-it` syntax) and all others seems to be some simple proof of concept at the time I'm writing this documentation.
+In these list above, if [Peridot](https://github.com/peridot-php/peridot) seems to be mature enough it only provides the basics (i.e the `describe-it` syntax) and all others seems to be some proof of concept only of the `describe-it` syntax at the time I'm writing this documentation.

-So Kahlan was created out of frustration with all existing PHP testing frameworks.
-And instead of introducing some new philosophical concepts, tools, java practices, craps, Kahlan just provide an environment which allow you to **easily test your code even with hard coded references** for PHP coder.
+So Kahlan was created out of frustration with all existing testing frameworks in PHP.
+Instead of introducing some new philosophical concepts, tools, java practices, craps, Kahlan just provide an environment which allow you to **easily test your code even with hard coded references**.

-To achieve this goal **Kahlan allow to stub or monkey patch your code** directly like in Ruby or JavaScript without any required PECL-extentions.
+To achieve this goal **Kahlan allow to stub or monkey patch your code** like in Ruby or JavaScript without any required PECL-extentions.
 That way you won't need to put some [DI everywhere just for being able to write a test](http://david.heinemeierhansson.com/2012/dependency-injection-is-not-a-virtue.html).

-Some projects like [AspectMock](https://github.com/Codeception/AspectMock) also provides such kind of useful feature but Kahlan aimed to gather all this facilities in a full-featured framework using a lightweight approach and a simple API.
+Some projects like [AspectMock](https://github.com/Codeception/AspectMock) attempted to bring this kind of metaprogramming flexibility for PHPUnit but Kahlan aimed to gather all this facilities in a full-featured framework using a `describe-it` syntax, a lightweight approach and a simple API.

 ### Main Features